 - 2.17 Non-urgent repairs will be recorded in the maintenance book.
-The Nominated Supervisor will note this in their report and bring it to the attention of management at the next meeting.
-Management and the Nominated Supervisor will organise to rectify the problem. - 2.18 For major repairs a minimum of three quotes will be sought and reviewed by management who will decide on a further course of action.
-The Nominated Supervisor or someone with management control may obtain the quotes. - 2.19 Maintenance reviews should be done as part of the Nominated Supervisor's report at each meeting. - 2.20 The Nominated Supervisor will also give a review of works completed by any tradesman employed, for future reference. - 2.21 It is the responsibility of management, once a problem has been raised, to ensure that it is rectified in the most efficient manner and that the service is safe for educators and clientele. - 2.22 Should the service be considered unsafe or as being a health risk, then the service will be closed, after notice has been given to all relevant parties, until the problem has been rectified. - 2.23 The service will have an appropriate number of first aid kits that are suitable to the ages and needs of the children attending.
+The Nominated Supervisor will note this in their report and bring it to the attention of the school Principal & PMC at the next meeting.
+The PMC/ P&C, School Principal / Nominated Supervisor will organise to rectify the problem. - 2.18 For major repairs a minimum of three quotes will be sought and reviewed by the P&C who will decide on a further course of action.
+The Nominated Supervisor or someone with management control may obtain the quotes. - 2.19 Maintenance reviews should be done as part of the Nominated Supervisor's report at each meeting. - 2.20 The Nominated Supervisor will also give a review of works completed by any tradesman employed, for future reference. - 2.21 It is the responsibility of the approved providers, once a problem has been raised, to ensure that it is rectified in the most efficient manner and that the service is safe for educators and clientele. - 2.22 Should the service be considered unsafe or as being a health risk, then the service will be closed, after notice has been given to all relevant parties, until the problem has been rectified. - 2.23 The service will have an appropriate number of first aid kits that are suitable to the ages and needs of the children attending.
 The first aid kit will be well stocked and be easily recognised and accessible at all times.